Maple Berry Skillet Cake

 Instructions

-- Preheat the oven to 350 degrees and grease a 9-inch cast iron skillet with butter or coconut oil.
+- Preheat the oven to 350 degrees and grease a 8-inch or 9-inch cast iron skillet with butter or coconut oil.

 - In a small bowl, stir together the flour, baking powder, and salt.
 Set aside.